nikolaslenning/note-taker/README.md

 [Path](https://www.npmjs.com/package/path) module was used in working with directories and file paths.

-A link to the [Note Taker]() application is deployed on Heroku.
+A link to the [Note Taker](https://fast-scrubland-50994.herokuapp.com/) application is deployed on Heroku.

-A link to my [Note Taker](https://github.com/nikolaslenning/note-taker) is hosted on Github pages.
+A link to my [Note Taker](https://github.com/nikolaslenning/note-taker) is hosted on Github.

 This application was authored by [Nikolas Lenning](https://github.com/nikolaslenning).